 This effect on pH might also help your skin's natural defenses.
 Normally, our sweat contains antimicrobial molecules called dermicidin and nitrites.
-But according to a 2017 study, their activity decreases as skin pH increases.
+But according to a 2017 study4, their activity decreases as skin pH increases.
 By mixing apple cider vinegar into your bath, you can lower your skin's pH and make it easier for dermicidin and nitrites to do their thing.

 If you have eczema, the pH-balancing powers of an apple cider vinegar bath may have a place in your self-care routine.
 That's because eczema, like body acne, is associated with elevated skin pH levels.

 So, remember that natural skin barrier?
 It needs an acidic (low) pH not only to protect against bacteria but to retain moisture too.
-However, scientists have found that people with eczema tend to have higher skin pH levels than those without.
+However, scientists have found5 that people with eczema tend to have higher skin pH levels than those without.
 Plus, in folks who do have eczema, skin lesions usually have a higher pH than unaffected skin.
-Studies have shown that lowering the pH reduces the inflammatory TH2 response and speeds up barrier function recovery, both of which are key drivers in eczema.
+Studies have shown that lowering the pH reduces the inflammatory TH2 response and speeds up barrier function recovery6, both of which are key drivers in eczema.

 Theoretically, apple cider vinegar could help soothe eczema by lowering skin pH.
 And while scientists haven't specifically tested it out, the National Eczema Association says it has potential.
 An apple cider vinegar bath may be just what you need to naturally control eczema flare-ups.